Article I: Name

-Inactive Brothers may attend Chapter functions and possess Chapter equipment and keys.
+Inactive Brothers may attend Chapter functions and possess Chapter equipment.

 Section 6: Alumni Membership

-Upon leaving this Chapter all who have held Active, Advisory, Extension, or Honorary Membership in this Chapter shall be recognized as Alumni Members.
+Upon leaving this Chapter, all who have earned Membership, Extension, or Honorary Membership in this Chapter shall be recognized as Alumni Members.
 Refer to Article VII: Advisors.

 Section 7: Transfer Membership

 Upon approval of 3/4 of the Active Brothers present at a Brotherhood meeting, this Chapter will confer Active Membership on any student of Rensselaer Polytechnic Institute who has held Active Membership of a Chapter of Alpha Phi Omega and who requests such status.

 Persons approved to serve as Advisors hold Associate Membership in this Chapter.
 They are initiated according to National Fraternity ritual.